Welcome back, Rush Limbaugh, the EIB network and the Limbaugh Institute for Advanced Conservative Studies.

 But none of that has been discussed in any great length.

-Largely the members don't know what's in these bills.
+Largely, the members don't know what's in these bills.

 Harry Reid has kept this thing in his cloak closet from the very beginning.

-And so, yeah, let's slow this thing down and try to get in front of it instead of being steamrolled over by it and the leadership's uh approach to try to get something done.
+And so, yeah, let's slow this thing down and try to get in front of it instead of being steamrolled over by it and the leadership's approach to try to get something done.

-That's exactly uh exactly right.
+That's exactly right.

 Slow it down.

-And he's on he's on Dingy Harry's leadership team.
+And he's on Dingy Harry's leadership team.

-Next soundbite, we're not gonna this runs five minutes, we're gonna play the whole thing, but this is a portion of the clerk reading Bernie Sanders' amendment on the floor of the Senate.
+It's really going to play the whole thing, but this is a portion of the clerk reading Bernie Sanders' amendment on the floor of the Senate.

-In general, for purposes of this title, a comprehensive health service organization in this section referred to as a CHSO or a public or is a public or private organization which, in return for a capitated payment amount, undertakes to furnish arrange for the provision of or provide payment with respect to one, a full range of health services as identified by the board, including at least hospital services and physician services.
+In general, for purposes of this title, a comprehensive health service organization in this section referred to as a CHSO or a public or is a public or private organization which, in return for a recapitated payment amount, undertakes to furnish, arrange for the provision of or provide payment with respect to one, a full range of health services as identified by the board, including at least hospital services and physician services.

-I want people to hear it.
+I don't want people to hear it.

 I want people to read and hear this as a clerk reads it.